Can You Sell PLR on Etsy? Ultimate Guide

 “A designer is a seller who has come up with an original design, pattern, sketch, template, prototype, or plan to be produced by in-house shop members or a production partner.
 Simple customization, such as selecting colors, shapes, or choosing from ready-made options is not considered design on Etsy.”

 This means you can’t take something that someone else created and use it as your own to sell.
 This completely goes against what Etsy is all about and will go against their terms.
 So you need to be the designer as an Etsy seller!

 Don’t have artistic abilities and are unsure how to create something?
 You can still use the PLR content as templates, and customize it to make it your own.
 Remember that changing the colors or fonts does not make it your own.

+You need to be sure you are making them unique and stand out for buyers.
 Here are the best PLR products you can buy and customize.

 Ways you can customize